 Selling on Etsy, one of the most popular marketplaces is a bittersweet job.
 On the one hand, you get an online shop quickly in 20 minutes and easily connect to tens of millions of active shoppers worldwide with safe and comprehensive payment and delivery systems.
 On the other hand, there’s no such thing as a free lunch, for both overt and hidden Etsy fees can take a serious chunk of your profit, not to say that rules and policies often change.

 How much can you expect Etsy to take from each sale?
 Today’s post touches on the most frequently asked questions, how much does it cost to sell on Etsy?
 As a newbie or an experienced seller, you may give different answers.
 Hopefully, our in-depth research here can help you make the right choice.
-If you’d like to explore deeper into selling on Etsy, we also recommend this series of articles.

 “On April 11, our transaction fee increased from 5% to 6.5%.” – According to Etsy, this significant change supports larger investments in marketing, excellent seller services and a world-class shopping experience.